The History and Tradition of Cowboy Boot Making

 Is there a technique that you can share on how you should transfer this kind of pattern to the upper?

 Of course, stitch patterns are applied to tops using paper patterns that usually have been perforated by a sewing machine without thread in the machine.
 As most patterns are bi-laterally symmetrical you can just fold the front and back panels and get the entire panel perforated by just sewing one side and then unfolding the panel.
 Rubber cement is then applied to the grain size of the shaft leather, and the stitch pattern is pounced on with talc.
 Some bookmakers make the back top panel bigger than the front top panel, so this creates a “balanced Look” problem.
 However, the wider back panel boot fits better and has a more elegant look.

 I noticed that cowboy boot last has shape and construction that is different from ordinary boot last.
-It has curved and extended instep and the heel construction like of a court shoe last.
+It has curved and extended insteps and the heel construction is like a court shoe last.
 Usually, in the boot last, the heel line reaches the ankle and only then takes the shape of the foot.
-Why there is a difference between cowboy boot last and ordinary last?
+Why there is a difference between cowboy boots last and ordinary last?

-What are the tools used only by cowboy boot maker?
+What are the tools used only by cowboy boot makers?

-Why are the shoe counters sewed during the assembling of cowboy boot and not during lasting, like we do in ordinary shoes?
+Why are the shoe counters sewn during the assembling of cowboy boots and not during lasting, as we do in ordinary shoes?

 If I am not mistaken the upper and lining of cowboy boots are cemented together.
 It’s not done in ordinary boots, so what is the reason you do it in cowboy boots?

 The top outer and lining are rubber cemented together for strength, ease of topstitching, and to facilitate side seaming.
 Cowboy boots are made in two pieces, front and back, inside out, and then sewn together on the panel edges with a welt in between.
 If the liners were not cemented to the tops, side seaming would be almost impossible.